aliceostberg/portablecdm/README.md

 The code is found in the folders above.

 # PRODUCT AND SPRINT BACKLOG
-The product and sprint backlog for this project is found here: https://trello.com/b/0Y6JIQzo
+The product and sprint backlog for this project can be found here: https://trello.com/b/0Y6JIQzo

 # Frontend, multiplatform mobile application